13ace37/13ace37/README.md

 </a>

 ---
 Welcome to my Github Profile.
 My name is Riccardo or in simple ace.
 I currently work as a Software & Application Engineer at [__K.R.
 Pfiffner__](https://www.pfiffner.com).
-I also host and manage the open source scripts for [pfiffner.cc](https://pfiffner.cc) and [K.R.
-Pfiffner OpenSource](https://github.com/krpfiffner).

 ### Other facts: